mrshendy/neopos/public/assets/libs/sortablejs/README.md

 #### `invertSwap` option
-Set to `true` to set the swap zone to the sides of the target, for the effect of sorting "in between" items.
+Set to `true` to set the swap zone to the sides of the target, for the effect of sorting "in between" products.

 [Read more](https://github.com/SortableJS/Sortable/wiki/Swap-Thresholds-and-Direction#forcing-inverted-swap-zone)